On this Page:

 The Thinkers Who Shaped Jake’s Coaching Philosophy

-Jake has devoured over 1,200 books in the past 25 years, including biographies, psychology, philosophy, business, and behavioural science.
+Jake has read more than 1,200 books in the past 25 years, including biographies, psychology, philosophy, business, and behavioural science.
 But he doesn’t read for volume.
 He reads for architecture.

 Signature Coaching Frameworks

 Jake doesn’t rely on hype, hacks, or improvisation.
 He works through mental scaffolding, repeatable mental models that produce clarity under pressure and speed under uncertainty.
 To him, frameworks aren’t optional.
 They’re how you win without burning out.
-Each one he uses has been forged through real coaching with real people in the real world, battle-tested in boardrooms, breakdowns, and breakthroughs alike.
+Each one he uses has been forged through real coaching with real people in the real world.
+Each framework has been refined through years of real coaching and practical application.

 Jake’s coaching isn’t based on inspiration.
 It’s based on architecture.
 He breaks this down further in his article on the benefits of life coaching, where he outlines how strategic coaching decisions compound over time.